The Government has announced 'Local COVID alert level: high' restrictions for Stockton-on-Tees.

 All looked after children and young people will have their needs assessed.
 Where this has not happened before the child or young person has become looked after, an assessment will be carried out as soon as possible.
 Good assessments lead to good plans and more successful outcomes for children and young people.

 When a child or young person becomes looked after in a planned way, the care plan can be started before the child or young person goes to live with new carers.
-Where this has not been possible, a care plan will be prepared as soon as possible.
+Where this is unable to happen, a care plan will be prepared as soon as possible.

 The care plan will contain information about how the child or young person’s needs will be met as well as arrangements for their current and longer term care.
 Many looked after children and young people return to live with their parents within several months and a good care plan can help to achieve this.